orbeon/orbeon-forms-doc/form-runner/persistence/db-support.md

 # Database support

-## Categories of databases

-We have two categories of databases:
+## Builtin and custom providers

+Orbeon Forms provides persistence of form definitions and form data through *persistence providers*.
+There are two types of providers:

-- __Built-in relational support__: Built-in support for Oracle, MySQL, SQL Server, PostgreSQL, and DB2.
+- __Built-in relational provider__: This provides built-in support for Oracle, MySQL, SQL Server, PostgreSQL, and DB2.
-- __Through custom persistence providers__: See [Custom persistence providers](../api/persistence/custom-persistence-providers.md).
+- __Custom persistence providers__: See [Custom persistence providers](../api/persistence/custom-persistence-providers.md) for details.

-For setup instructions, see [Using Form Runner with a relational database](relational-db.md).
+For relational database setup instructions, see [Using Form Runner with a relational database](relational-db.md).

 ## Feature matrix

+With the built-in relational provider, some features are not available for all databases.
+The following table summarizes the support for each database.

 | Feature                                                                  | Oracle | MySQL | SQL Server | PostgreSQL | DB2 |
 |--------------------------------------------------------------------------|--------|-------|------------|------------|-----|